sosy-lab/sv-benchmarks/README.md

 For each program, the repository contains a .yml file that specifies the following items:
   - `format_version`: the version of the format (a version string)
-  - `input_files`: the subject program files or directories (a list of file or directory names that a program consists of)
+  - `input_files`: the subject program files or directories (a file or directory name, or a list of files or directory names, that the program consists of)
   - `properties`: the properties that constitute the specification of the program, each consisting of the following items:
     - `property_file`: file that contains a property definition
     - `expected_verdict`: the intended verification result (`true` or `false`)
-    - `subproperty`: a subproperty of the property that is violated in cases where the property is a conjunction of subproperties (optionally for verdict `false`)
+    - `subproperty` (optional): a subproperty of the property that is violated in cases where the property is a conjunction of subproperties (for verdict `false`)
   - `options`: parameters that are relevant for verification or give extra information:
     - `language`: programming language that the program is written in (`C` or `Java`)
     - `data_model` data model of the computer architecture